bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ```

 **Notes:**
 - _Paging, filtering, or sorting will clear the selection.
-The `row-selected` event will be emitted with an empty array._
+The `row-selected` event will be emitted with an empty array if needed._
 - _Selected rows will have a class of `b-row-selected` added to them._
 - _When the table is in `selectable` mode, all data item `<tr>` elements will be in the document tab sequence (`tabindex="0"`) for accesibility reasons._